shahern004/CRUSTy/Documentation/USAGE.md

 ### Encrypting Files

+1. From the Dashboard, select "Encrypt Files"
-1. Select "Single File" or "Multiple Files" mode
+2. Choose "Single File" or "Multiple Files" mode
-2. Click "Select File(s)" to choose the file(s) you want to encrypt
+3. Click "Select File(s)" to choose the file(s) you want to encrypt
-3. Select an output directory
+4. Select an output directory
-4. Create a new encryption key or select an existing one
+5. Create a new encryption key or select an existing one
+6. Optionally enable hardware encryption (if available)
-5. Click "Encrypt"
+7. Click "Encrypt"
+8. Monitor the progress and view results

 ### Decrypting Files

+1. From the Dashboard, select "Decrypt Files"
-1. Select "Single File" or "Multiple Files" mode
+2. Choose "Single File" or "Multiple Files" mode
-2. Click "Select File(s)" to choose the encrypted file(s)
+3. Click "Select File(s)" to choose the encrypted file(s)
-3. Select an output directory
+4. Select an output directory
-4. Select the encryption key that was used to encrypt the file(s)
+5. Select the encryption key that was used to encrypt the file(s)
+6. Optionally enable hardware encryption (if available)
-5. Click "Decrypt"
+7. Click "Decrypt"
+8. Monitor the progress and view results

 ### Managing Keys